 How to Check your Own Coolant or Antifreeze

-4. Mix coolant (you can buy it any auto supply store) with an equal part of water.
+- Mix coolant (you can buy it any auto supply store) with an equal part of water.
 Unless your coolant is pre-mixed - then it can go straight into the coolant reservoir.
 Make sure you read the label very carefully.
 Always use the right color as per your owner's manual.